Chadoyek/Groove-Guide-Project-1/README.md

 ## Authors and acknowledgment
 Appreciation to the Instructor and TAs at EdX Berkeley and our hard working team:
-Reed Sandbach
+Reed Sandbach,
-Seth Jackson
+Seth Jackson,
-Chadi Hoyek
+Chadi Hoyek,
-Chandrika Sista
+Chandrika Sista,
 Kimberly Robinson

 ## Support
-If you need help with anything please email us at ?????
+If you need help with anything please email us at help@groove-guide.com

 ## Project status